Museum for Communication Berlin

 What should I wear?

-Dress comfortably and consider the weather, especially if you plan to explore outdoor spaces in the vicinity.
+Dress comfortably, considering the season and potential weather changes, especially if you plan to explore the surrounding area.

 Location